-You may however find you get paid quicker and have less payment problems working through an Agency.
+You may, however, find you get paid quicker and have fewer payment problems working through an Agency.

 An umbrella company offers many of the benefits available through a limited company but without the administrative ‘burden’.
 The Umbrella company employs you and does the following (for a fee, obviously):